All motors on this page are available with the optional AmpFlow speed reducer.

 Custom motors are available with a minimum order of 25 units.

-NEW!
+On Sale!
 Fan-cooled motors

 The fan-motors have ventilation holes in the front and rear aluminum plates to allow for flow-through cooling.
 The holes in the front plate are positioned so they are not blocked when mounting the motor to a flat surface.
 These motors also feature low-profile motor leads for better fit into smaller spaces.

 * Theoretical peak power is 11.5 HP.
 Power at the

 recommended short-term current limit of 200A is 9.1 HP.